ManticoreTechnologies/manticore-trading/README.md

 # Manticore Trading Backend Service

 A high-performance backend service for real-time blockchain monitoring and trading operations on the Evrmore network.
-This service provides a robust foundation for building trading applications with real-time transaction and block monitoring.
+This service provides a robust foundation for building trading applications with real-time transaction and block monitoring, supporting both EVR and asset transactions.

 ## Features

 - Real-time blockchain monitoring using ZMQ notifications
-- Transaction and block tracking with confirmation status
+- Wallet transaction tracking with confirmation status
+- Asset transaction support (transfers, new assets, etc.)
+- Per-address transaction entry tracking
 - High-performance CockroachDB storage
 - Clean architecture with modular design
 - Robust error handling and graceful shutdown